pal-robotics-forks/mujoco_ros2_control/docs/TOOLS.md

 ros2 run mujoco_ros2_simulation make_mjcf_from_robot_description.py -m $(ros2 pkg prefix chonkur_mujoco_config --share)/description/mujoco_inputs.xml -o output/
 ```

-Like above, this will dump all necesarry data to the `output` directory, which can then be copied or modified as needed.
+Like above, this will dump all necessary data to the `output` directory, which can then be copied or modified as needed.

 To view the results of the conversion, you can use Mujoco's `simulate` tool.
 This will bringup the standard Mujoco user panel with the converted Chonkur: